nestjs/docs.nestjs.com/content/exception-filters.md

 In order to catch **every** unhandled exception (regardless of the exception type), leave the `@Catch()` decorator's parameter list empty, e.g., `@Catch()`.

+In the example below we have a code that is platform-agnostic because it uses the [HTTP adapter](./faq/http-adapter) to deliver the response, and doesn't use any of the platform-specific objects (`Request` and `Response`) directly:

 ```typescript
 import {
   ExceptionFilter,